garychian/Intro-to-Self-Driving-car/README.md

 # Intro-to-Self-Driving-car
 ## Kalman Filter
+Kalman filters are really good at taking noisy sensor data and smooting out the data to make more accurate predictions.
+For autonomous vehicles, Kalman filters can be used in **object tracking**

+Kalman filter does this by weighing the uncertainty in your belief about the location vs the uncertainty in the lidar or radar measurement.
+If your belief is very uncertain(more error), the Kalman filter gives more weight to the sensor.
+I the sensor measurement has more uncertainty(more error), your belief about the location gets more weight than the sensor measurement.

+## Steps

 ### 1.1 Initial Prediction
 First, start with an initial predition of our car's location and probability distribution that describes our uncertainty about that predition.